Fractional shares allow investors to create a diversified portfolio of stocks and ETFs without needing much capital.

 Here are some of the biggest benefits of fractional shares:

 - Low-cost diversification.
 Thanks to fractional shares, it’s possible to invest in the 10 most expensive stocks in the United States for just $10.
-That makes investing much more doable to those without a lot of extra money.
+That makes investing much more doable for those without a lot of extra money.

 - Beneficial for dollar-cost averaging.
 Building off of that last point, often the best way to invest is to take a portion of your income each paycheck or each month and invest it.
 Rather than trying to time the market and buy at the best possible price, you’re investing a consistent amount at regular intervals.
 Your average price per share with this type of strategy won’t be the lowest or the highest.
 It’s much easier to practice dollar-cost averaging if you’re not restricted to investing only in whole shares.